-But the fear and urgency that come with an illness or injury can also cloud your judgment.
-In your search for answers, you may not take the time to ask all the right questions.
+But here’s the truth.
+The fear and urgency that come with an illness or injury can also cloud your judgment.
+In your panic, it’s easy to forget to ask questions.

-That’s why it’s important to understand radiation risks for medical imaging tests NOW, before you get sick, so that you can make an educated choice when the time comes.
+That’s why it’s essential you understand the radiation risks for medical imaging tests now, BEFORE you get sick.
+That way you can make an educated choice when the time comes.

 FDA urges caution with medical imaging tests